pkosurilab/BellaVista/README.md

 > It will take a few minutes to create the required data files.\
 > The terminal will print updates & have progress bars for time consuming steps.

-> [!IMPORTANT]
+> [!WARNING]
 > This is a large dataset, so if the program crashes or encounters a memory-related error, you may need to visualize a smaller subset of the data.
+> A sample JSON with a smaller subset of the data can be found here: [BellaVista/sample_json/xenium_sample_subset.json](https://github.com/pkosurilab/BellaVista/blob/updates/misc-changes/sample_json/xenium_sample_subset.json).
+Repeat steps 2 & 3 with this subsetted sample JSON.
+>
-> For more information, see [What should I do if the program crashes?](https://baby-stringbean.readthedocs.io/en/latest/faq.html#frequently-asked-questions) in our FAQ on the documentation website.
+> For more information, see [What should I do if the program crashes?](https://baby-stringbean.readthedocs.io/en/latest/faq.html#frequently-asked-questions) in our [FAQ](https://baby-stringbean.readthedocs.io/en/latest/faq.html) on the documentation website.

 Once successfully loaded, you should see the message `Data Loaded!` in the terminal.\
 A napari window should appear displaying the data similar to the image below: